mattrussi/gitlab-com-runbooks/docs/monitoring/apdex-alerts-guide.md

 #### Service Level Indicators

-The alert will have identified which component of the service is at fault, but in case it's not clear check the 'Service Level Indicators' section of the dashboard detailing SLI metrics for components.
-This should confirm which component is causing the alerts (or show that it is multiple).
+The alert will have identified which SLI of the service is at fault, but in case it's not clear check the 'Service Level Indicators' section of the dashboard.
+This should confirm which SLI is causing the alerts (or show that it is multiple).

 ![sli-section](img/apdex-dashboard-sli.png)

-Each row shows metrics for a given component.
+Each row shows metrics for a given SLI.
 The three columns are, from left to right:
 1. Apdex
 1. Error Ratio
 1. RPS (Requests per second)